paulelliott/fabrication-site/views/_content.markdown

       g.fixture_replacement :fabrication
     end

-... and this if you are using test/unit:
+... or this if you are using test/unit:

     config.generators do |g|
       g.test_framework      :test_unit, fixture_replacement: :fabrication
+      g.fixture_replacement :fabrication, dir: "test/fabricators"
+    end

+... or this if you are using minitest:

+    config.generators do |g|
+      g.test_framework      :mini_test, fixture_replacement: :fabrication
       g.fixture_replacement :fabrication, dir: "test/fabricators"
     end